jcpeeps/RuDASA-2024/markdown/about/partners.md

     },
     {
         title: 'Professional Association of Clinical Associates South Africa',
         description: 'Clinical Associates are a new category of health care professionals who will help in the improvement of the health care system and well-being of communities in South Africa.
 This profession was introduced as one of the government’s strategy to achieve its solution in strengthening health care in South Africa.
-PACASA was formed to make sure voices of Clinical Associates are heard.
-The Association was formally formed on the 10th April at the University of Pretoria where Provincial representatives met together with the Twinning Centre and representatives from various universities.',
+PACASA was formed to make sure voices of Clinical Associates are heard.',
         link: 'https://web.facebook.com/ClinicalAssociatesRSA/?_rdc=1&_rdr'
     },
     {